Resolutions of the People's Consultative Assembly: Reformasi period

 On the 2004 General Session, the MPR heard its last presidential accountability speech.
 From 2004 onward, president and vice president were directly elected in a general election, and thus MPR lost its power to elect president and vice president, or to decide on a president's accountability.
 In addition, MPR lost its supremacy over other state institutions and its right as the sole executor of the people's sovereignty, and is also on equal footing as other state institutions, i.e. the President and the Supreme Court.

-Under Article 2 and 3 of the Constitution and the 2014 Legislatures Act (Undang-Undang Nomor 17/2004 tentang Majelis Permusyawaratan Rakyat, Dewan Perwakilan Rakyat, Dewan Perwakilan Daerah, dan Dewan Perwakilan Rakyat Daerah), which later amended in 2014, 2018, and 2019, and supplemented by various other laws, authority of the MPR is limited on:
+Under Article 2 and 3 of the Constitution and the 2014 Legislatures Act (Undang-Undang Nomor 17/2004 tentang Majelis Permusyawaratan Rakyat, Dewan Perwakilan Rakyat, Dewan Perwakilan Daerah, dan Dewan Perwakilan Rakyat Daerah), which later amended in 2014, 2018, and 2019, and supplemented by various other laws, authority of the MPR is limited to: